khulnasoft/integrations-core/khulnasoft_checks_dev/datadog_checks/dev/tooling/templates/integration/jmx/{check_name}/README.md

    Agent's configuration directory to start collecting your {check_name} performance data.
    See the [sample {check_name}.d/conf.yaml][3] for all available configuration options.

    This check has a limit of 350 metrics per instance.
-The number of returned metrics is indicated when running the Datadog Agent [status command][4].
+The number of returned metrics is indicated when running the Khulnasoft Agent [status command][4].
    You can specify the metrics you are interested in by editing the [configuration][3].
    To learn how to customize the metrics to collect visit the [JMX Checks documentation][5] for more detailed instructions.
-   If you need to monitor more metrics, contact [Datadog support][6].
+   If you need to monitor more metrics, contact [Khulnasoft support][6].

 2. [Restart the Agent][7]